Rebecca thinks that rabbits make great pets and enjoys sharing tips on how to keep a bunny healthy and happy.

 Take Precautions Before the Onset of Winter

-In this article, we will discuss some pointers for keeping a rabbit warm and comfortable during these times when temperatures can fall well below freezing, and biting wind and snow are constant considerations.
+In this article, we will discuss some pointers for keeping your rabbit warm and comfortable during winter when, depending on where you live, temperatures can fall well below freezing, and biting wind and snow are constant considerations.
 Especially in northern climates, precautions must be taken before the onset of winter to keep these animals safe.

 Wooden hutches with wire bottoms and wire fronts are great for cold weather because they offer protection on the top and three sides, though these also run the risk of being chewed by a bored rabbit.
 For maximum protection, a heavy canvas cover can be made for the front of the cage that will be rolled up during nice weather, but that can be put into place during wind, storms, and at night.

 Wire-bottomed cages that will not allow waste or spilled food and water to sit within reach of the rabbit are ideal for staying clean and dry.
 This allows all waste to fall straight through the bars and get completely out of the cage.
-Many cages are equipped with trays to catch waste, and these should be placed far enough below the cage itself that it is not at risk for filling up to a level that will reach the rabbit’s feet.
+Many cages are equipped with trays to catch waste, and these should be placed far enough below the cage itself that it is not at risk of filling up to a level that will reach the rabbit’s feet.
 Depending on how the cage is set up, this tray may need to be checked regularly to ensure that it does not fill up with snow.

 While most rabbit owners prefer water bottles with a ball-activated tube so that rabbits always have clean water to drink, these can be hazardous during the winter.
 The thin metal tube freezes much faster than the water in the bottle, so caretakers may believe that their rabbit still has drinkable water when the tube is frozen solid.

 Place the water dish in a sheltered area inside the cage, enough above the floor to keep it from being stepped in or spilled.
 Fill the water every day and check it several times during the day, especially in very cold weather.
-The heat from the rabbit’s body inside a well-sheltered cage can often be sufficient to keep the water from freezing, or will slow the rate of freezing.
+The heat from the rabbit’s body inside a well-sheltered cage can often be sufficient to keep the water from freezing, or it will slow the rate of freezing.